Salvesen to retire after two decades at CarolinaOctober 2, 2021

 As a faculty member at the Institute, Salvesen was director of the Sustainable Triangle Field Site and taught capstone courses that took students to communities all over the state.
 He led a Burch summer research seminar in Germany, Spain and Denmark.
 Salvesen always found ways to engage students in the research he was doing on sustainability and resilience to natural disasters.
 Much of his research focused on floodplain buyouts and the process of moving communities out of flood-prone areas.

 “Dr. Salvesen puts an immense amount of time and care into his classes and the Sustainable Triangle Field Site.
 From carefully choosing capstone projects that enrich students’ educational experiences to tirelessly working with at-risk communities across North Carolina, Dr. Salvesen leads by example and exemplifies the planning profession’s core values,” said former student Elizabeth Montgomery, a graduate student in the Department of City and Regional Planning at UNC.
 “Dr. Salvesen’s positivity and encouragement have helped countless students discover meaningful careers in sustainability and planning.”

 His most recent capstone paired his students with the Boys and Girls Club of the Coastal Plain in New Bern, a city on the Neuse River near the Carolina coast.
-The students sought to help a historically Black community, called Duffyfield, strengthen its resilience to floods, while honoring a rich cultural history.
-Read more.
+The students sought to help a historically Black community, called Duffyfield, strengthen its resilience to floods while honoring a rich cultural history.

 His advice to students is simple: follow what you are passionate about and what draws you in and gets you excited.
-He says not to worry about figuring out what students want to do within their first year, but rather using the opportunity of studying at Carolina to expand your horizons and find your interests.
+He says not to worry about figuring out what students want to do within their first year, but rather use the opportunity of studying at Carolina to expand their horizons and find their interests.